-This post is sponsored by Jack Wills in exchange for compensation.
-All words and opinions expressed here are my own.
+This post was kindly sponsored by Jack Wills in exchange for compensation however all words and opinions expressed here are my own.

 When someone asks me what my dream wardrobe would look like, it always includes a beautiful Burberry trench coat!
 However, I’m going to show you there are many affordable versions available from the high street that you and I can also lust over, for a fraction of the price!